raleel/cfi-srd-pt/_assets/(Lidded) 0010_Spells.md

 | 7 | 9 | Greater Deity | 161-180% |
 | 8 | 10 | Ruling Deity | 181% + |

-The form of the response will depend greatly on the specific entity, the Alignment of both parties, and the specifics of the request.
+The form of the response will depend greatly on the specific entity, the Alinhamento of both parties, and the specifics of the request.
 If the entity believes the reasons for the interruption to be petty or inconsequential, their response could be anything from simply leaving to outright attack.
 However, a desperate situation, especially one where the caster is threatened by something strongly opposed by the entity is likely to be met with a more favorable response.
 If the Games Master feels there is a gray area, and the response would be in question, the caster and their allies may attempt to argue their case uCanto a combination of skill, flattery, pleading, and/or bribery.
 However, most entities will avoid being drawn into a conflict with others of equal or greater power, and many will demand payment, either before or after the deed.
 The gate will stay open for as long as the entity chooses to remain on this side, cloCanto behind them when they decide to leave.
 During this time, it is possible for the gate to be traversed by others, offering two-way travel between both realities.

 ---
 #### Glamour \(R\)